-In the Bachelor of Arts (BA) in Psychology program you will learn psychological theories and research methodologies, as well as gain an understanding of both scientific and applied psychology.
+In the bachelor's degree in Psychology program you will learn psychological theories and research methodologies, as well as gain an understanding of both scientific and applied psychology.
 You will also design and conduct psychological research studies and learn how to read and analyze scientific data.

 Courses focus on theories, experimental and statistical work, and laboratory and fieldwork, allowing you to gain hands-on research experience.
 You will have the opportunity to work with faculty members on research projects, as well as develop and conduct your own research projects through our independent study program.
 The Psychology Department also offers an internship program, placing you at sites such as human service organizations, and community and industrial settings.

-The BA program requires you to fulfill a modern language requirement and offers six concentrations:
+The bachelor's degree program requires you to fulfill a modern language requirement and offers six concentrations:

 - Standard Concentration